 In Microsoft Outlook and Microsoft 365, there is an option to delegate a mailbox to an assistant or to a trusted co-worker.
 This allows the delegated person access to the another person's mailbox.
 This can also be set up and used so the delegated person can file emails to FYI on behalf of the owner of the mailbox.

-Note: You can also share your FYI In Tray with another user, but if you want another user to file directly from your Outlook, it needs to be set up as a shared mailbox (for example, in case there are delays with the autofiling to the In Tray).
+Note: You can also share your FYI In Tray with another user (refer to Sharing your In Tray).
+But if you want another user to file directly from your Outlook, it needs to be set up as a shared mailbox (for example, in case there are delays with the autofiling to the In Tray).

 Practice-wide shared mailbox - where many people share one mailbox

 You many have a practice-wide email account (for example, email@example.com) which multiple people edit and reply from, but it is no one person’s primary email account.

 The recommended best practice for a shared mailbox is to have a separate mailbox for your practice.
 This will be a mailbox that is licensed for Microsoft 365 and FYI.
 Refer also to What are the advantages of an additional Microsoft 365 for your Practice Account in FYI?